Missouri Alternative Education Network By-Laws

 Section 1.
 The Executive Officers will be: President, President-Elect, Past-President, and Treasurer.

 Section 2.
-The Board of Directors will elect the President, President-Elect, and Treasurer for two year terms at the Board of Directors meeting prior to the start of the annual conference beginning July 17, 2020.
+The Board of Directors will elect the President, President-Elect, and Treasurer for two year terms at the Board of Directors meeting prior to the start of the annual conference.

 a.
-Past-President will serve a one year term as a non-voting member.
+Past-President will serve at least a one year term as a non-voting member.

 c.
 Board of Directors must serve on the Board for a period of two years prior to becoming an Executive Officer.